Class Prior Estimation under Covariate Shift: No Problem?: Covariate Shift and Statistical Sufficiency

 Hence we have $Q \in C_A(P, \mathcal{H})$ if and only if $Q\in C_A(P, \mathcal{F})$.
 By case~(ii) of Example~\ref{ex:counter}, we have $Q \in C_A(P, \mathcal{G})$ if and only if $P[A_1] = Q[A_1]$.
 Hence, if there is a $Q\in C_A(P, \mathcal{F})$ with $P[A_1] \neq Q[A_1]$, we have an example showing that $C_A(P, \mathcal{H}) \not\subset C_A(P, \mathcal{G})$ may happen despite $\mathcal{G} \subset \mathcal{H}$.

-\end{example} Example~\ref{ex:ind} demonstrates that covariate shift may break down if components of the covariates are dropped.
-We continue by presenting sufficient criteria for covariate shift (Lemma~\ref{le:basic}) and inheritance of covariate shift (Proposition~\ref{pr:inherit} below).
+\end{example} Example~\ref{ex:ind} demonstrates that the covariate shift property may get lost if components of the covariates are dropped.
+We continue with presenting sufficient criteria for covariate shift (Lemma~\ref{le:basic}) and inheritance of covariate shift (Proposition~\ref{pr:inherit} below).

 \begin{lemma} Under Assumption~\ref{as:setting}, assume further that $Q$ is absolutely continuous with respect to $P$ on $\mathcal{H}_A$ and that there is an $\mathcal{H}$-measurable density $h$ of $Q|\mathcal{H}_A$ with respect to $P|\mathcal{H}_A$.
 Then it follows that $Q \in C^\ast_A(P, \mathcal{H})$. \end{lemma} \begin{proof} Fix any $H\in \mathcal{H}$.
 Then we obtain that